Visions from the River to the Sea and beyond

-In the “Visions between the River and the Sea and beyond” Project we, Israelis and Palestinians, work together to resist systems of oppression and fight for equality.
+In the “Visions from the River to the Sea and beyond” Project we, Israelis and Palestinians, work together to resist systems of oppression and fight for equality.
 We seek to create spaces in which joint work within unequal power structures can take place without ignoring or normalizing them.
 This project is one that negotiates terms and conditions of joint struggle while practicing it.
 This event is part of a series of events we have planned.

 Thursday, 30 January 2019, 7 pm